“Badges? We don’t need no stinking badges!”

 |Nov 24 to Dec 8||Dec 15|

-* Pay date could be change if your time submission(s) require confirmation, pending equipment return or additional paperwork, etc.
+* Your pay date could be delayed if your time submission(s) require confirmation, pending equipment return or additional paperwork, etc.

 Who's protocols are we working under?

 Unless notified otherwise, you are working as a “First Responder”, “Basic First Aid” regardless of your certification.

 If you are working an ALS or Reality Medic gig, then you will be working under our doctors’ protocols.
 Protocols and additional details are provided once hired for the position.

 - We do not perform services to the general public.
 We only provide services to the cast, crew or participants of an event.